OP-TED/eforms-notice-editor/README.md

 In `application.yaml` see `eforms.sdk.versions`.
 Supported SDK versions are downloaded at start of the application.
-The editor demo code only supports one version of the SDK, it may or may not work with older versions.
+The editor demo code only supports one version of the SDK, it may not work with older versions.
 It usually lags behind the latest SDK version.
 For older versions you can go back in the git history.

 ## Building